charley04310/securing-devops/README.md

 - Denial of Service (DoS): An attacker overwhelms the MQTT broker with a high volume of TCP publications, causing it to become unresponsive.

-- Clandestine eavesdropping: An unauthorized entity intercepts and monitors MQTT messages, potentially exposing sensitive information.
+- Spoofing: An unauthorized entity intercepts and monitors MQTT messages, potentially exposing sensitive information.

 **Threats to Reverse Proxy (Exposed Service):**